EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 While arsenic is often used as a synonym for "poison", the toxicity of different arsenic species differs significantly.
 In general, inorganic arsenic species (InAs(III) and InAs(V)), are more toxic than organic species.
 Unfortunately, inorganic As species are often the dominant forms of As in terrestrial plants.
 Mainly as a consequence of the paddy soil growing conditions, rice is accumulating more arsenic from the soil than other cereals.
-Arsenic speciation also is an essential parameter when assessing As uptake mechanism by the plant.
+Arsenic speciation is also an essential parameter when assessing As uptake mechanism by the plant.
 It is well known that InAs(V), which is a phosphate analogue, may enter the root symplast through phosphate transport proteins.
 Despite many studies of the arsenic uptake by plants, few studies have covered the cellular level compartmentalisation of arsenic species from root via stem to leaf and flower/grain together with its DNA-associated arsenic content.

 The new study: